 - Refuse facilities must be fully integrated and comprehensive, so that each bin store will hold a complete set of recyclable and non-recyclable waste facilities. - Adequate space must be allocated as outlined below to ensure that residents can access all bins and so that each bin can be brought out and returned without the need to move other bins. - Bin stores and bin store areas must be of sufficient size to accommodate the required containers as outlined on page 5 and in Appendix 1. - An additional 100mm must be allowed between bins to allow free movement. - All bin stores and bin store areas must be designed to allow all containers and flaps/holes to be accessible to residents at all times (i.e. bins must not be placed in rows, one behind the other). - Bin stores and bin store areas should be provided with plates or other protection to prevent damage to internal walls.
-Where bins are placed back to back, dividers are required to keep bins in place - Adequate lighting should be provided within each bin store for collections at all times.
+Where bins are placed back to back, dividers are required to keep bins in place - Adequate pushbutton lighting should be provided within each bin store for collections at all times.
+Pushbutton lighting should also be provided for open bin rooms, in case street lighting is inadequate.